teskav/Heuristieken/README.md

 # Space Freight
 ## Problem
 The case Spacefreight is a constraint optimization problem (COP).
-The constraints that needs to be met are to ship all parcels from the cargolist(s) and to not exceed the maximum payload mass and the maximum payload volume of the spacecrafts.
-Each spacecraft has their own specifications.
-Multiple spacecrafts can be deployed to ship all parcels to the International Space Station (ISS).
+The constraints that need to be met are to ship all parcels from the cargolist(s) and to not exceed the maximum payload mass and the maximum payload volume of the spacecrafts.
+Each spacecraft has its own specifications.
+Different spacecrafts can be deployed multiple times to ship all parcels to the International Space Station (ISS).

 The transportation costs need to be minimized, so the parcels from the cargolist(s) need to be distributed optimally to minimize costs.